Code-Institute-Submissions/witch-hazel-1/README.md

 <!-- TOC --><a name="the-plant-production-workflow"></a>
 ### The plant production workflow

 The two owners have jointly developed a highly efficient way of producing such grafted plants.
-They have a plentiful standing stock of _H. virginiana_, which they propagate by taking soft-wood cuttings in the autumn, which they leave to root over the course of the Roscommon winter (year zero).
-The following spring (around about April), they pot up all the cuttings that have rooted successfully into oblong three-litre pots and grow them on until they become small, one-year-old pot plants.
-In late winter of Year One (usually early to mid March), they graft onto those young plants (referred to as 'rootstocks') carefully selected buds (called 'scions') taken from their lovingly tended stock of mature cultivar specimens.
-The resulting grafted plants are then cared for for four to five years before being offered on the market as small bushes (about 50 to 60 cm tall) still in their original pots.
+They have a plentiful standing stock of _H. virginiana_, which they propagate by taking soft-wood cuttings in the autumn, which they leave to root over the course of the Roscommon winter (in Year Minus Two).
+The following spring (around about April of Year Minus One), they pot up all the cuttings that have rooted successfully into oblong three-litre pots and grow them on until they become small, one-year-old pot plants (in Year Zero).
+In late winter of Year Zero (usually early to mid March), they graft onto those young plants (referred to as 'rootstocks') carefully selected buds (called 'scions') taken from their lovingly tended stock of mature cultivar specimens.
+The resulting grafted plants are then cared for for four to five years before being offered on the market as small bushes (about 40cm to 1 m tall) still in their original pots.
 Once the graft has sealed successfully (there may be considerable losses during the period before the graft seals), caring for the small plants becomes a good deal less labour-intensive; the work mostly involving keeping them watered and fed (and free of waterlogging), controlling weeds, and removing and disposing of any losses.
 The vast majority of the work is expended on at the early stages of production: making and potting up the rootstocks from cuttings and then grafting the scions onto those rootstocks when they are ready.
 The early aftercare of the new grafts also takes up quite a deal of work time.
 For this reason, the profitability of each year's production depends largely on guessing correctly how many plants to graft to satisfy demand a few years down the road, and making sure at the outset that they have enough healthy, potted-up root stocks available on which they can graft all the plants they want every year just as winter is turning to spring.

+A new distribution network they had been developing led them to increase the number of cuttings of rootstocks taken

 Donal explained the workflow in _Hamamelis_ production as follows:
 - Green woody H. virginiana cuttings are taken in October/November and inserted with regular spacing in open ground (in a sheltered spot and well-drained, gritty and nutrient-poor soil).
 Those of cuttings that successfully produce roots are potted up in April/May of the following year.
 Donal tells me that most losses at this stage are incurred in the form of cuttings that fail to root.
 That's why they take many more cuttings than will eventually be needed.
 Rooted cuttings not needed for grafting almost a year later (in Year Zero &ndash; see below) are disposed of without ever being potted up.
 The couple always try to avoid such wastage, although after years over which few rooted cuttings die, there will often be a surplus of rootstocks ready for grafting.
 Such surplus rootstocks are rarely still suitable for grafting a year later, so they are usually disposed of.